"Let's talk about sex, baby."

 And who doesn't want to read about two or more people having a great time in the bedroom?
 It feeds the need for comfort and surety so many of us look for in romance novels.
 We want to live in a pleasure-forward world populated by people who want their partners to have as much fun romping as they do.

-But while I love writing and reading sex scenes rife with physical connection and characters whose shared ability to glean each other's needs rivals a psychic's, there is something pretty magical about a scene where the connection between the main characters that exist outside the bedroom gets lost in translation as soon as the clothes are off and the sheets are down.
+But while I love editing sex scenes rife with physical connection and characters whose shared ability to glean each other's needs rivals a psychic's, there is something pretty magical about a scene where the connection between the main characters that exist outside the bedroom gets lost in translation as soon as the clothes are off and the sheets are down.

 Because that scene necessitates a conversation between the characters.
 They have to talk; there's no other way they can learn about what each other wants and needs in bed (unless they're psychic or telepathic, and even then, one could argue that using those powers to glean a partner's desires without their consent is morally grey).
 And as they talk, the characters open up to each other and expose the emotional wounds they'll slowly reckon with and get past as the story moves forward.